-Electric Shock Immediate Action Notification Treatment Follow up Immediate Action Stop work.
+Electric Shock Immediate Action Notification Treatment Follow up Stop work.
 Emergency Response for Electric Shock Look first - do not touch!
 The victim may still be in contact with the electrical source and touching him or her may only pass the current through you.
 Turn off the source electricity.
 If you can't turn off the power, separate the victim from the power source using a dry object made of non-conducting material.
 Use a dry wood or plastic object to knock them loose.
 If the victim is outdoors and touching a high voltage power line - stay clear and dial 000 or your emergency number.
 If a power line is down, wait for the fire department or Power Company.
 If there are people in a vehicle with a downed wire across it, tell them not to move and to stay in the car.
 Act fast - speed is essential - delegate someone to call 000 or your emergency number.
 Keep the victim lying down and make sure you are both in a safe area.
 If the victim is not breathing, apply rescue breathing.
 If the victim is not breathing and has no pulse, begin CPR.
 Cover the victim with a blanket to maintain body heat and wait for emergency medical personnel to arrive.
-Emergency Response for Flame Burns If the victim's clothing is on fire - remind him/her to drop and roll or tackle the victim to smother the flames.
-Check the victim for shock and follow the steps previously discu NotificationFor Class I incident contact• Head Office• Site Manager• WHSE Coordinator• Project Director• Construction Manager• Group WHSE Manager• ClientAnd:• Emergency Response• Coordinator• Emergency Services / 000 Act on their instructionsFor Class 2 or 3 incident contact:• Head Office• Site Manager• WHSE Coordinator.• Project Director• WHSE Coordinator.• Project Director• WHSE Coordinator.• Project Director• Construction Manager Isolate the area to prevent harm to persons.
+Emergency Response for Flame Burns Notification For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Isolate the area to prevent harm to persons.
 This includes the local community plus traffic control.
 If possible and safe to do so, implement corrective action.
 Provide assistance to the Service Authorities as requested.
-Follow up Debrief - identify the reason for the occurrence of the event &amp; identify ways of preventing repeat incidents.
+Follow up Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
 Use a toolbox talk to follow up as soon as practicable.
-Record - document all details on form Incident Investigation Report (SE5101) Advise HSR Cool the burn with running water continually until help arrives Don't remove burned clothing and don't apply any ointments or other medication.
-Remove constricting items from the victim, such as shoes, belts, jewellery and tight collars
+Record - document all details on form Incident Investigation Report (SE5101) Advise HSR If the victim's clothing is on fire - remind him/her to drop and roll or tackle the victim to smother the flames.
+Check the victim for shock and follow the steps previously discussed for treating Project DirectorConstruction Manager shock.
+No signs of shock - begin treating the burned area.
+Delegate someone to call 000 or your emergency number.
+Cool the burn with running water continually until help arrives Don't remove burned clothing and don't apply any ointments or other medication.
+Remove constricting items from the victim, such as shoes, belts, jewellery and tight collars Where danger exists to the public or employees Act on emergency services instructions.